dangdungcntt/youtube-stream-url/README.md

 #### Handle error

 By default, `getInfo` function return `false` when an error occurred while process.
-If you when manualy handle error, you can pass option `throwOnError: true`
+If you want manualy handle error, you can pass option `throwOnError: true`

 ```js
 try {